azhizhinov/sai44/README.md

 If you want to have the Nice Nano face up, solder the pads on the bottom.
 For face down, solder the pads on top.

+Note that there may be underlying issues with this, I haven't seen any, but I am by no means an expert.
+Build at your own risk.
+(Though I had no personal issues when building this, aside from burning some Nice Nano clones.)

 Info from the reddit post:
 https://www.reddit.com/r/ErgoMechKeyboards/comments/1iv1ksa/sai44_a_katana_layout_wireless_split_using_zmk/